MithilSaiReddy/mp3-player/JOURNAL.md

 ![Case_Top_2](https://github.com/MithilSaiReddy/mp3-player/blob/main/assets/Top_2.png)

+## Conclusion :-

-As said this time everything  went smooth from the idea to  the  final project submission..I learned one thing from this entire event .Start small !
+#### As said this time everything  went smooth from the idea to  the  final project submission..I learned one thing from this entire event .Start small !

 ### ***The mind acts like an enemy for those who do not control it. -- Gita.***
 ---